Improving the region

 Greater Mankato Inclusivity Study

-Now complete, the Greater Mankato Inclusivity Study (GMIS) report identifies critical themes in community perceptions and experiences surrounding equity, diversity, inclusivity and belonging in this area—including age, gender, ethnicity and abilities in Blue Earth and Nicollet counties.
-The study was publicly and privately funded and conducted by a national firm, IC Edge.
+The Greater Mankato Inclusivity Study (GMIS) report identifies critical themes in community perceptions and experiences surrounding equity, diversity, inclusivity and belonging in this area—including age, gender, ethnicity and abilities in Blue Earth and Nicollet counties.
+The study was publicly and privately funded and conducted by a national firm, IC Edge, and is a resource for the entire community.

 The Children's Museum of Southern Minnesota is many things: a mission, a place and an organization—but it is entirely devoted to serving children, families and the greater community.
 The museum’s clear vision is to provide a safe and inviting place for children to play, learn and grow.
 As of May 1, 2015 the Children’s Museum of Southern Minnesota officially opened the doors of its newly transformed and permanent location.
 With this innovative location the museum seeks to ignite the natural curiosity of every child through the power of play in a dynamic, awe-inspiring environment.